Westwind (TV series)

-Westwind was a 1975–1976 young adult television action drama on the NBC Saturday morning line up.
+Westwind is a 1975 young adult television action drama on the NBC Saturday morning line up.
 The show chronicled the adventures of the Andrews family as they sailed the ocean on their yacht.
 It ran for one season with a total of 13 episodes produced.

 Premise

 The show was named for the twin masted yacht, Westwind.
 The plot of the show concentrated on a scientist/photographer couple and their two teenage children sailing around the islands of the Pacific, finding danger and adventure.